 The fellowship launched in 2019, with the goal of bringing increased access, community impact, and visibility to Oregon-based artists.
 The second fellowship cohort, announced in 2021, aimed to support artists who were at a pivotal moment or inflection point in their careers, where the fellowship could provide meaningful impact over the two-year term.
 In addition to the four fellows, eight finalists each received $10,000 in support of their work.

 Fellowships are awarded every two years.
 In 2024, OCF and OH awarded four Fields Artist Fellows $150,000 each over a two-year period.
 Fellows also receive robust professional development, networking, and community-building opportunities throughout the fellowship.
-Applications for 2024–26 fellowships are closes; a new cohort will be announced in November 2023.
+Applications for 2024–26 fellowships are closed; applications will next open in 2026.

 For more information about the fellowship, contact Aimee Craig, Program Administrator, at FieldsFellows@oregoncf.org

 Eligibility and Selection